IzaacBarratt/ai-excuse-generator/README.md

-# AI Excuse generator - Node.js example portfolio piece
+# AI Excuse generator - Portfolio piece template

 This was created off the back of the OpenAI API github [Open API Quickstart tutorial](https://github.com/openai/openai-quickstart-node).
 Well worth checking out if you haven't and has useful documentation for testing yourself.